sagold/json-schema-library/README.md

 ### custom resolvers

-A _resolver_ is a simple method implementing a specific feature of json-schema to retrieve a sub schema.
+A _resolver_ is a simple method implementing a specific feature of json-schema to retrieve a sub-schema.
 Implementing the signature of each resolver you can create and pass your own resolvers.

 #### `resolveRef` with merge

 The default json-schema behaviour for `$ref` resolution is to replace the schema where a `$ref` is defined.
-In some scenarios you what to add context specific information, like e.g. a specific _title_.
-For this, a modified `$ref`-resolver is exposed by `json-schema-library`
+In some scenarios you what to add context-specific information (e.g., a specific _title_).
+For this, a modified `$ref`-resolver is exposed by `json-schema-library`:

 ```ts
 import { Draft07, draft07Config, resolveRefMerge } from 'json-schema-library';